SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Troubleshooting/DIS_Troubleshooting_CompilationFailure.md

 keywords: dis publish issue, dis compile issue, dis copy to clipboard issue
 ---

-# Publishing, Save Compiled As, Copy Protocol To Clipboard (Issue during creating of package)
+# Package creation problems

 ## Problem

-Publishing a connector or script fails with an exception in DIS.
+- Publishing a connector or script fails with an exception in DIS.

-Saving compiled connector or script fails with an exception in DIS.
+- Saving a compiled connector or script fails with an exception in DIS.

-Copy Protocol to Clipboard fails with an exception in DIS.
+- *Copy Protocol to Clipboard* fails with an exception in DIS.

 ## Possible causes

 - Invalid configuration.

 - No access to internet (when using NuGet packages).

-- Syntax that wasn't covered yet.
+- Syntax that is not covered yet.

 ## Possible solutions

 Check if the configuration is correct:

-- Proper XML
+- Make sure proper XML is used.

-- Using PackageReference (2nd note of [Consuming NuGet packages](xref:Consuming_NuGet))
+- Use the PackageReference package management format (see [Consuming NuGet packages](xref:Consuming_NuGet)).

-In most scenario's it is probably an unexpected scenario with the solution and the parsing within DIS.

-When reporting the issue make sure to include a copy of the solution and the output logging of Visual Studio.
-For more info, see [Retrieve Information](xref:DIS_Troubleshooting_RetrieveInformation).
+If this does not solve the problem, it likely involves an unexpected scenario with the solution and the parsing within DIS.
+Report the issue to the DIS team, making sure to include a copy of the solution and the output logging of Visual Studio.
+For more info, see [Retrieving information in case a problem occurs](xref:DIS_Troubleshooting_RetrieveInformation).